zensense/zensense.github.io/resume_2022.md

 ---
 layout: page
-title: Resume 2022
+title: Code Hammer, Data Hacker, Tinkerer and DIY Advocate
 ---

-# Jeff Turman
-## Code Hammer, Data Hacker, Tinkerer and DIY Advocate

----

-### Synopsis

 For the last 15 years, I've dedicated my career to morally responsible computer architecture by making safe, reliable, and useful software for education and journalism.
 I believe technology should only contribute to society and human well-being.
 The privacy of citizens is one of the most important aspects of good software practice - our tech should not spy on us.